in this post, I will show you How the Transmitter generates 4-20mA signals and How the Two-Wire Transmitter works.

 You can simulate this circuit by yourself and change parameters by using this live simulation circuit by MultisimLive.
 You can also access a free online Circuit simulator by clicking the button given below.

-R3 Resistance of the transmission wire used to transmit data from Transmitter to Analog card.
+R3 Resistance of the transmission wire used to transmit data from the Transmitter to the Analog card.
 As you can see from the simulation, I changed the value of R3 resistors but it is not affected by the control signal.

 And this is the true advantage of constant current circuits, it means control signal independent from loop resistance.

-Working on Two-Wire Transmitter
+Working on a Two-Wire Transmitter

 As you can see from the above circuit, I will explain how 4-20mA Constant current is generated by a constant current circuit that depends on the voltage applied to the Op-Amp.